TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TopLevelObjects/Module.rst

    :sep:`|` :aspect:`Data type:` array of file paths with :ref:`stdWrap <stdwrap>` :sep:`|`

-   Used to define several paths for partials, which will be tried in reversed order.
+   Used to define several paths for partials, which will be executed in reverse order.
 The first folder where the desired partial is found, is used.
 The keys of the array define the order.
    **Example:**